sinhasagar507/distributed-banking-system/README.md

 ## Creating Routers

-Routers will be the entrypoint for our client applications.
+Routers will be the entrypoint for client applications.

 ### Router 1
 ```